The Human Protein Atlas

 The Tissue Atlas

-The Tissue Atlas section of the Human Protein Atlas is a map of the human tissue proteome.
-It contains information on the expression profiles of human genes at the mRNA and protein level.
-Explore IHC stainings from 44 normal human tissues using our Triple A Polyclonals.
+Expression profiles of human genes at the mRNA and protein levels.
+Explore immunohistochemical stainings from 44 human tissues using our Triple A Polyclonals.

 The Brain Atlas